 Meet a group of monkeys, who love nothing better than bath time!

 The Yunokawa area of Hakodate is well known as one of the best hot spring towns in Hokkaido, and not just for humans!
 Located only a short tram ride from the center of Hakodate, The Tropical Botanical Garden is home to a group of Japanese monkeys, who love nothing better than to take a long soak in the hot springs!
 In the depths of winter when the city is buried in snow, you will find these monkeys blissfully lounging in the warmth of the bath-considering how cold it is you can hardly blame them!

 Witness the star-shaped fort gleaming in the dark of night!

 On your way back to town, wrap up your evening with a stop off at Goryokaku Fort, which is specially lit up in the evening during the winter!
-The Goryokaku Fort is a western-style star-shaped fort which was built over 150 years ago.
-The adjacent Goryokaku Tower offers a great panoramic views of the surrounding area, and as such makes for an excellent spot to get a photo of the iconic star-shaped fort.
+The Goryokaku Fort is a western-style star-shaped fort that was built over 150 years ago.
+The adjacent Goryokaku Tower offers great panoramic views of the surrounding area, and as such makes for an excellent spot to get a photo of the iconic star-shaped fort.